 2. Upgrade the Hardware

-• Location, location, location: Cats hate having their "watering hole" near their "kill" (food bowl) or their "latrine" (litter box).
+- Location, location, location: Cats may avoid water placed near food or the litter box.
 Spread water stations throughout the house in quiet, low-traffic areas.

 3. The Power of Moving Water